 Incorporating all-natural hemp oil into your skincare routine can have stunning beauty benefits.
 The rise in hemp’s popularity goes hand-in-hand with the cannabidiol (CBD) boom both the wellness and beauty industries have recently experienced on the heels of its scattered legalization throughout the United States.
-“I believe both the legalization of hemp and the public’s increased knowledge about potential harmful ingredients in personal care products can be contributed to the rise in popularity of cannabis products,” says Kelcie Harris, N.D.
+“I believe both the legalization of hemp and the public’s increased knowledge about potentially harmful ingredients in personal care products can be contributed to the rise in popularity of cannabis products,” says Kelcie Harris, N.D.
 “It seems that consumers are searching for safer, more natural products that are free from harmful chemicals such as fragrance and parabens,” she adds.

 Although both ingredients come from the same place, hemp and CBD are more like distant cousins, rather than siblings.
 Hemp seed oil for skin is found in a variety of formulas, including creams, serums and facial oils, hemp oil boasts an array of benefits to improve skin health with every drop, dollop, squeeze and pump.

 What is hemp?